-Ping has changed things a little with this model compared to the G400.
+Ping has changed things a little with the G410 irons compared to the G400.
 One major downside of game improvement irons is the offset used to encourage a higher trajectory.
 It can often discourage lower handicap players entirely.

 In this case, Ping has made two rather notable changes.
 First, they have reduced the offset by 10%.
-As a result, when presented behind the ball, this club looks good.
+As a result, when presented behind the ball, this club looks like more of a players iron.
 You should still get the confidence that any ‘regular’ game improvement iron offers, but it looks much more ‘refined’ and more similar to a players iron profile.

 The blade length of the club has also been shortened on the G410s.
 Again, this has the effect of making the ball appear a little bigger, giving you confidence.
 It just looks hittable.

 What do we mean by this?
-Well, Ping has made the clubs very strong on loft.
+Well, the Ping G410 irons are very strong on loft.
 What this means is that they have made the loft lower for each given club number.
 For you as a player, you can expect an increase in distance for a given club.
 With the G410s, I can actually club down and get the same distance as my previous set of irons.